 A member of the Sacramento State Athletics family since 1996 and a Hornet administrator since 2000, Bill Macriss currently serves as the Chief of Strategic Initiatives.

-Macriss had previously served as the Deputy Director of Athletics since August of 2007.
+Macriss served as the Deputy Director of Athletics from August of 2007 until July of 2014.
 In that role, he assisted with the overall operations of the department of athletics.
-His day-to-day responsibilities included oversight of the sports of men’s and women’s basketball, baseball, volleyball and sand volleyball as well as the areas of media relations, event management, equipment management and technology support.
+His day-to-day responsibilities included oversight of the sports of men’s and women’s basketball, baseball, volleyball and beach volleyball as well as the areas of media relations, event management, equipment management and technology support.

 Previously, Macriss served as the Championship Director for the 2003, 2005, 2006 and 2007 NCAA Division I Men’s & Women’s Outdoor Track and Field Championships and as the Media Operations Director for the 2004 U.S. Olympic Team Trials for Track & Field.
 He was also instrumental in helping the University serve as the host site for the UFL’s Sacramento Mountain Lions in 2010 and 2011.